NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 cumbersome.
 In such a case, it may be better to use a _tabular_ configure file.
 This is essentially a spreadsheet, but it must be in a text file format (not MS Excel, MacOSX Numbers, etc.).
-This text file format could be tab-delimited (`.tsv`) or comma-demimited (`.csv`); `snakemake` uses pythons pandas module which determines the delimiter automatically. (*__NB!__ Unfortunately, this does not, currently, seem to work seamlessly in pandas.
+This text file format could be tab-delimited (`.tsv`) or comma-delimited (`.csv`); `snakemake` uses pythons pandas module which determines the delimiter automatically. (*__NB!__ Unfortunately, this 'automatical delimiter recognition' does not, currently, seem to work seamlessly in pandas.
 Below, I have, instead, manually set the separator to be either tab or comma.
 Unfortunately, this precludes using, e.g., commas inside fields.*)

 A tabular configure file could look as follows.